ajancheta/doctor-search-engine/README.md

 This application is best viewed on a full screen.
 Should any problems occur, discover other bugs, or experience issues with viewing, please contact me at ashleyjancheta@gmail.com

 ## Technologies Used
 This application was built in Atom using JavaScript, Node.js 12.3.1, jQuery 3.4.1, Bootstrap v4.3.1 and a custom css file.
-For unit testing, Jasmine framework and Karma task runner are both used.

 ### License